gerryvel/NMEA2000-AIS-Gateway/README.md

 Click on the name of each repository, then click on "Code" and select "Download ZIP".
 Then in the Arduino IDE: Sketch, Include library, select Add .ZIP library and select the location of the downloaded libraries for each of the three libraries and install them one by one.

-Then download the [repository](https://github.com/AK-Homberger/NMEA2000-AIS-Gateway/archive/refs/heads/main.zip) as ZIP file and upack it.
+Then download the [repository](https://github.com/gerryvel/NMEA2000-AIS-Gateway/archive/refs/heads/main.zip) as ZIP file and upack it.
-The Arduino code is in the "MyAISToN2k" folder.
-Open "MyAISToN2k.ino" in the Arduino IDE.

-How to install and use the Arduino IDE is explained in the [NMEA2000 workshop](https://github.com/AK-Homberger/NMEA2000-Workshop).

 ## Hardware